Northern line: Integration

-Edgware Extension

-The Edgware extension used plans dating back to 1901 for the Edgware and Hampstead Railway (E&HR) which the UERL's subsidiary, the London Electric Railway, had taken over in 1912.
-It extended the CCE&HR line from its terminus at Golders Green to Edgware in two stages: to Hendon Central in 1923 and to Edgware in 1924.
+The Edgware extension used plans dating back to 1901 for the Edgware and Hampstead Railway which the UERL's subsidiary, the London Electric Railway, had taken over in 1912.
+It extended the CCE&HR line from its terminus at Golders Green to Hendon Central in 1923 and to Edgware in 1924.
 The line crossed open countryside and ran mostly on viaduct from Golders Green to Brent and then on the surface, apart from a short tunnel north of Hendon Central.
-Five new stations were built to pavilion-style designs by Stanley Heaps, head of the Underground's Architects Office, stimulating the rapid northward expansion of suburban developments in the following years.
+Five new stations were built to pavilion-style designs by Stanley Heaps, stimulating the rapid northward expansion of suburban developments in the following years.

-Morden Extension

-The engineering of the Morden extension of the C&SLR from Clapham Common to Morden was more demanding, running in tunnels to a point just north of Morden station, which was constructed in a cutting.
-The line then runs under the wide station forecourt and public road outside the station, to the depot.
-The extension was initially planned to continue to Sutton over part of the route for the unbuilt Wimbledon and Sutton Railway, in which the UERL held a stake, but agreements were made with the Southern Railway to end the extension at Morden.
-The Southern Railway built the surface line from Wimbledon to Sutton in the 1930s, via South Merton and St. Helier.
-The tube extension itself opened in 1926, with seven new stations, all designed by Charles Holden in a modern style.
-Originally, Stanley Heaps was to design the stations, but after seeing these designs Frank Pick, Assistant Joint Manager of the UERL, decided Holden should take over the project.
+The engineering of the Morden extension of the C&SLR from Clapham Common to Morden was more demanding, running in tunnel to Morden station which was then constructed in a cutting and the line continued a bit beyond to the depot.
+The extension was initially planned to continue to Sutton over part of the route of the unbuilt Wimbledon and Sutton Railway (in which the UERL held a stake) but agreements were made with Southern Railway (SR) to end the extension at Morden, the SR building a surface line from Wimbledon to Sutton in the 1930s via South Merton and St. Helier.
+The tube extension itself opened in 1926 with seven new stations all designed by Charles Holden in a modern style.

-With the exception of Morden and Clapham South, where more land was available, the new stations were built on confined corner sites at main road junctions in areas that had been already developed.
-Holden made good use of this limited space and designed striking buildings.
-The street-level structures are of white Portland Stone with tall double-height ticket halls, with the London Underground roundel made up in coloured glass panels in large glazed screens.
-The stone columns framing the glass screens are surmounted by a capital formed as a three-dimensional version of the roundel.
-The large expanses of glass above the entrances ensure that the ticket halls are bright and, lit from within at night, welcoming.
-The first and last new stations on the extension, Clapham South and Morden, include a parade of shops and were designed with structures capable of being built above (like many of the earlier central London stations).
-Clapham South was extended upwards soon after its construction with a block of apartments; Morden was extended upwards in the 1960s with a block of offices.
-All the stations on the extension, except Morden itself, are Grade II listed buildings.